-Nations fail to back Swiss proposal to examine solar geoengineering tech - SWI swissinfo.ch

 Nations fail to back Swiss proposal to examine solar geoengineering tech

-Governments have failed to agree on how the United Nations should study or regulate controversial solar radiation modification (SRM) techniques.
+Governments have failed to agree on how the United Nations should study or regulate controversial solar radiation modification (SRM) or solar geoengineering techniques.
 Switzerland had proposed a resolution calling for more research into the nascent technologies that aim to fight climate change by reflecting the sun's rays back into space.

-At the United Nations Environment Assembly (UNEA) in Nairobi, Kenya, this week some states led by the African Group of countries wanted to ban SRM, while others led by Switzerland had pushed to set up an expert panel to research the technologies.
+At the United Nations Environment Assembly (UNEA) in Nairobi, Kenya, this week Switzerland pushed UN member states to set up an expert panel to examine solar radiation modification (SRM) technologies.

 The legal but largely untested technologies involve a deliberate and large-scale intervention in the Earth’s climatic system, with the aim of reducing global warming.
 It attempts to offset the effects of greenhouse gases by causing the Earth to absorb less solar radiation.
 Those opposing the technology mainly argue it could potentially harm the environment without addressing the root causes of climate change.

-Countries were unable to reach consensus in Nairobi.
+Countries were unable to reach a consensus in Nairobi.
 Consequently, Switzerland withdrew a resolution it had tabled to examine the technology.

 The original Swiss draft had called for the setting up of an advisory panel of specialists appointed by governments and representatives of international scientific bodies to gather information and produce a report on SRM’s possible applications, risks and ethical considerations.